 We offer both a fully online Master of Global Health (MGH) and a blended option.
-Depending on the area students choose to emphasize, the Master of Global Health (MGH) will prepare students engage in the global community in a variety of health-focused roles, including as clinicians, researchers, managers, developers and as policy consultants.
+Depending on the area students choose to emphasize, the Master of Global Health will prepare students engage in the global community in a variety of health-focused roles, including as clinicians, researchers, managers, developers and policy consultants.
 Students will develop a deep understanding of the multiple factors that shape health and healthcare across the world and the necessity of working on interprofessional teams to develop community-based solutions in underserved and resource-poor communities.

 Taught by a diverse faculty with global health research and practice experience, students will complete 38 credit hours of varied and innovative coursework.
 Through participation in ongoing interprofessional global health projects and research that identify healthcare solutions and build capacity in local communities, students will develop skills in critical thinking and research methodologies as well as the perspective needed to tackle complex issues in resource-poor regions worldwide.
 This program, including the scholarly project, helps students master the field of global health through research, practice and service.

-We offer both a fully online program (MG8172) and a blended program (MG8173).
-Both offer two cohorts with separate application deadlines and start dates.
+Both the fully online Master of Global Health (MG8172) and the blended Master of Global Health (MG8173) offer two cohorts with separate application deadlines and start dates.
 Students who wish to study on the Athens campus, all or part of the program, should select the blended program.

 Start date: August - Fall Semester

-Application deadline: June 30 for U.S. citizens and permanent residents.
+Application deadline: Applications accepted until June 30 for U.S. citizens and permanent residents.
 For priority consideration apply by February 15.
 Deadline is February 1 for international applicants

 Start date: January - Spring Semester

 Application deadline: November 30 for U.S. citizens and permanent residents, September 1 for international applicants